-2017 Florida Youth Leadership Academy
+Florida Youth Leadership Academy

-The Florida Youth Leadership Academy (FYLA) was established in 2008 under the direction of Florida's Department of Children and Families’ Child Welfare Leadership Program (CWLP) and Connected by 25 (Cby25).
-This idea began as part of the Child Welfare Leadership Program’s project.
-Class III of the CWLP chose to create the Florida Youth Leadership Academy as their statewide project.
-The group believed that the positive experience they and other CWLP graduates have benefited from could be replicated in a mentorship program for youth involved in the child welfare system.
+FYLA was established in December 2007 under the direction of Florida's Department of Children and Families’ Child Welfare Leadership Program (CWLP) and Connected by 25 (Cby25).
+This idea began as part of the CWLP’s project.
+The CWLP was a professional development program for adults who worked in child welfare and who had been identified as future senior leaders in the field.
+Class III of the CWLP chose to create FYLA as their statewide project.
+The group believed that the positive experiences they and other CWLP graduates have benefited from could be replicated in a mentorship program for youth involved in the child welfare system.

 FYLA is for youth involved with Florida's child welfare system who meet the eligibility criteria.
 FYLA consists of four to six trips over a seven to nine-month period along with scheduled off-month themes with face-to-face meet-ups between the mentor and the mentee.
 The mentees get matched with an adult mentor.
 Mentors must be employed with DCF, a CBC, or their subcontracted providers.
 FYLA is designed to provide ongoing support, mentoring, and collective engagement through activities that reinforce the learning goals and objectives of each FYLA class.
 Taking these skills back to their community and having the mentees reinvest in other local youth is a key component of the program.

 The FYLA mentor and mentee applications are now available and are by Friday, December 15.